Canuc Resources Corporation: Canuc Closes Private Placement Tranche

-Toronto, Ontario--(Newsfile Corp. - March 5, 2021) - Canuc Resources Corporation.
-(TSXV: CDA) (OTCQB: CNUCF) ("Canuc" or the "Company") announces closing on a $3.065M first tranche of a private placement financing.
+Toronto, Ontario--(Newsfile Corp. - March 8, 2021) - Canuc Resources Corporation (TSXV: CDA) (OTCQB: CNUCF) ("Canuc" or the "Company") announces closing on a $3.065M first tranche of a private placement financing.
 Closing of this tranche results in the issuance of 12.26M units.
-Each unit consists of one common share ("Common Share") priced at $0.25 per share, and one common share purchase warrant ("Warrant").
-Each Warrant entitles the holder to purchase one additional Common Share at $0.35 for a period of two years from the final closing date of the private placement.
+Each unit consists of one common share ("Common Share") priced at $0.25 per share, and one half of one common share purchase warrant ("Warrant").
+Each whole Warrant entitles the holder to purchase one additional Common Share at $0.35 for a period of two years from the final closing date of the private placement.

 Each whole Warrant has an early exercise provision that allows the Company to trigger exercise of the Warrant when the 10-day volume weighted average price of Common Shares traded on the TSX Venture Exchange exceeds $0.50 per share.
 30 days after the trigger date, any unexercised warrants will be deemed to be null and void.
 All securities issued under this Private Placement will be subject to a hold period expiring four months and one day from the date of closing.